 - Increase the body's secretion of "good" chemicals, such as melatonin and endorphins

-Chiropractic Care: The word chiropractic comes from the Greek words, "chiro," meaning hand, and "practic," meaning practice, or treatment.
-Thus, "treatment by hand" is an appropriate definition since chiropractors typically use their hands to manipulate different parts of the body in an effort to promote healing and wellness.
-A chiropractor, also known as a doctor of chiropractic (D.C.), diagnoses and treats a broad range of physical conditions in patients with muscular, nervous, and skeletal problems, especially the spine.
+The word "chiropractic" comes from the Greek words "chiro" meaning hand and "practic" meaning practice or treatment.
+Therefore chiropractic is the "treatment by hand."
+There are numerous techniques and treatments, but chiropractors typically uses their hands to adjust different parts of the body in an effort to promote healing and wellness.
+A chiropractor, also known as a doctor of chiropractic (D.C.), diagnoses and cares for a broad range of physical conditions in patients with muscular, nervous and skeletal conditions; specializing in the spine.
+Chiropractors perform approximately 95% of all spinal manipulation in the world.
+The purpose is to restore the bone to its natural state of position and ability to move.

-Increasingly over the past few decades, the medical community has come to accept and recognize chiropractic care as a valid form of treatment for a variety of neuro-musculoskeletal conditions, and as a conservative treatment option for patients with lower back pain.
-Moreover, many medical doctors recognize a chiropractic diagnosis and accept it as the first line of treatment for functional disorders of the entire musculoskeletal system.
+Increasingly over the past few decades, the medical community has come to accept and recognize chiropractic care as an effective form of treatment for a variety of neuro-musculoskeletal conditions, especially as a conservative treatment option for patients with lower back pain.
+The AMA recognizes a chiropractic diagnosis and accept it as a first line of treatment for functional disorders of the entire musculoskeletal system.

 Studies by leading medical journals in recent years have confirmed the benefits: